 What is the role & function of a Notary Public

-A Notary’s function is to act as a co-ordinator between the English legal system and other foreign systems of law so that your documents can be used in a foreign country.
+A Notary public in London or throughout England & Wales is to act as a co-ordinator between the English legal system and other foreign systems of law so that your documents can be used in a foreign country.

 A Notary’s role is to verify or authenticate legal documents for use abroad.
 A Notary has to check the identity, capacity & authority of the person signing the document.
 If the Notary is satisfied after carrying out his obligations, the Notary will issue a notarial seal of office to the document, or where appropriate a notarial certificate.
 The form of notarial seal of office is exclusive & personal to each individual notary.

 The Notary’s primary duty is to the document itself & not to the individual presenting it, unlike Solicitors & Barristers in the UK whose duties are to the clients.
 Notarial Acts therefore require high standard of care as this is relied upon by third parties such as foreign government officials.
 A Notary may satisfy his obligations where appropriate by drafting documents and/or witnessing the execution of the documents; authenticate the contents of the document; by administering oaths and declarations.

 Muhammad Karim is both a qualified Solicitor & Notary Public.
 Muhammad Karim qualified as a solicitor in 2012 & was awarded the post graduate Diploma in Notarial Practice from the University College London (UCL) & qualified as a Notary Public in 2015.

 Although Muhammad Karim’s notarial practice is separate from his solicitors work, his dual qualification of being both a qualified Solicitor & a Notary Public allows him to use his extensive legal knowledge & experience to successfully represent both individuals & companies who require bespoke notarial services which is unique to their respective requirements.